-After Apple CEO Tim Cook set the tone late on Monday, Susmita Dutta who is the engineering program manager for SoC (system-on-chip) for audio products, introduced the next-generation AirPods, featuring spatial audio, industry-leading sound, longer battery life, and an all-new design during the ‘Unleashed’ event at Apple Park in Cupertino, California.
+After Apple CEO Tim Cook set the tone late on Monday, Susmita Dutta, who is the engineering program manager for SoC (system-on-chip) for audio products, introduced the next-generation AirPods, featuring spatial audio, industry-leading sound, longer battery life, and an all-new design during the ‘Unleashed’ event at Apple Park in Cupertino, California.

 A Madras University graduate in engineering, Dutta now has more than 16 years of system and hardware engineering experience, specifically in systems engineering methodology, test design, and mass production of low and high-volume products.

-After next-gen AirPods was the turn of new and all-powerful MacBook Pro with next-gen M1 chips, and Shruti Haldea from the Mac team joined the stage with top company executives, taking the audience through the machine meant for developers, filmmakers, creators, and innovators.
+After next-gen AirPods was the turn of the new and all-powerful MacBook Pro with next-gen M1 chips, and Shruti Haldea from the Mac team joined the stage with top company executives, taking the audience through the machine meant for developers, filmmakers, creators, and innovators.

 Working at Apple for more than 12 years, Haldea joined the tech giant as a global supply manager and became product line manager for Pro Mac in 2019.

-An MBA from Harvard Business School, she introduced the world to game-changing MacBook Pro with M1 Pro and M1 Max that deliver extraordinary performance and battery life and features the world’s best notebook display.
+An MBA from Harvard Business School, she introduced the world to the game-changing MacBook Pro with M1 Pro and M1 Max that deliver extraordinary performance and battery life and features the world’s best notebook display.